HenschelLab/EcoDist/README.md

 Some parts also need nltk (possibly that can be avoided)

 The central script here is ecoDist.py.
+It contains a
+It uses precalculated ecosystem distribution information per OTU from data/usedOTUs.pcl

+ecoDistSQL*.py deal with SQL info, incl. dumping